 How to set up CRM integration with Zapier

-This article will guide you through setting up an integration with your CRM through Zapier.
+This article will guide you through manually setting up an integration with your CRM through Zapier.

-Consider what you want to happen in the workflow
+Before you begin consider what you want to happen in the workflow...

 Zapier gives you many options to tailor the Zap exactly to your needs.
 It is, therefore, a good idea to think about or scribble down what you want to happen before you begin.